 The maverick owner, along with his outstanding team including chef supreme Dave Wall, has transformed the pub over several years into the stunning phenomenon it is today.

-Named by the Michelin Guide as one of the top six food pubs in the east of England, the Unruly Pig was a newcomer to the Estrella Damm Top 50 Gastropubs list in 2017 and is now safely among the ranks.
+2021's Highest Climber, Suffolk’s Unruly Pig was also named by the Michelin Guide in 2021 as one of the top six food pubs in the east of England.
+The venue has come an exceptionally long way since joining the Estrella Damm Top 50 Gastropubs list as a newcomer in 2017.

-Menus are changed at least monthly and every day has regularly changing specials and produce comes in fresh from the coats or from local suppliers.
+Menus are changed at least monthly and every day has regularly changing specials, with produce coming in fresh from the coast or other local suppliers.

-The Unruly Pig is proud of its ‘free from’ menus and have gluten-free, dairy-free and vegetarian options always available.
+Ensuring everyone is catered for, the Unruly Pig offers ‘free from’ menus and has gluten-free, dairy-free and vegetarian options always available.

 There are more than 60 wines/fizz available by the glass, Cask Marque-accredited and hand pulled beers alongside a range of bottled craft beers for the drinkers.
 The pub also boasts home-made cordials as well as local, organic fruit juices.

 While the pub’s recent history has been filled with many magical achievements, its has also been subject to tragedy.